“Do not take investment advice from Social Media Influencers” Indian government releases guidelines.

 When it comes to promoted content in videos, the department said that:

-• Disclosures for paid promos should be made in both audio and video format.
+- Disclosures for paid promos should be made in both audio and video format.

-• It should not just be simply in the description and should be included in the video.
+- It should not just be simply in the description and should be included in the video.

-Do not blindly trust your favourite influencers
+Do not blindly trust your favorite influencers

 Rohit Kumar Singh, Consumer Affairs Department Secretary told the reporters, “Today’s guidelines are aimed at social influencers who have a material connection with the brand they want to promote on various social media platforms.
 So this is an obligation for them to behave responsibly,”

-Manisha Kapoor, CEO and secretary general of ASCI - Advertising Standards Council of India also mentioned, “Influencer violations comprise almost 30% of ads taken up by ASCI, hence this legal backing for disclosure requirements is a welcome step.
+Manisha Kapoor, CEO, and secretary general of ASCI – Advertising Standards Council of India also mentioned, “Influencer violations comprise almost 30% of ads taken up by ASCI, hence this legal backing for disclosure requirements is a welcome step.
 The consumer affairs ministry had been in touch with ASCI to review the various global guidelines on influencers.”

 Have you ever taken financial advice from social media influencers?